Hey dear fellow language learner, so you’d love to learn Business Italian, the Italian used in professional environments? 🧰

 Let me give you in this post the keys to succeed.

-It’s a great thing, to learn business Italian.
+It’s a great thing, to learn the business language once you are already quite fluent in Italian.

 There is a bunch of reasons for doing so.